This PDF is the current document as it appeared on Public Inspection on 10/24/2014 at 08:45 am.

 - Reporting and recordkeeping requirements

-Accordingly, 26 CFR parts 31 and 301 are proposed to be amended as follows:Start Part
+Accordingly, 26 CFR parts 31 and 301 are amended as follows:Start Part

 PART 31—EMPLOYMENT TAXES AND COLLECTION OF INCOME TAX AT SOURCEEnd Part Start Amendment Part